coinse/GHRB/README.md

 ## Using GHRB

+Some example commands for the command-line interface are as follows:

 (Note that all directory paths given to the tool need to be absolute paths within the container.)